altocodenl/cell/readme.md

 age 32
 ```

-Because there are only four types of data in this vocabulary, we call it `fourdata`.
+Because there are only four types of data in this representation, we call it `fourdata`.

 Tables are a common way to represent data.
 For example, the hash we just saw can be expressed in **table format**: